Explicit error bounds for Markov chain Monte Carlo: Examples

 where $x\in D$ and $A\in \Borel(D)$.
 In this setting $Q$ is called the \emph{proposal transition kernel} of $K_\rho$.
 If $q(x,y)=q(y,x)$ for all $x,y\in D$, then we call $K_\rho$ the \emph{Metropolis transition kernel}.
 By the construction one can see that the transition kernel $K_\rho$ is reversible with respect to $\pi_\rho$, thus one has the desired stationary distribution.

 \begin{lemma} The Metropolis-Hastings transition kernel $K_\rho$ is reversible with respect to $\pi_\rho$. \end{lemma} \begin{proof} It is enough to show that

 for disjoint $A,B\in\Borel(D)$.
 Then the assertion follows by the symmetry $\theta(x,y)q(x,y)\rho(x)=\theta(y,x)q(y,x)\rho(y)$ and Fubini's Theorem. \end{proof} The Metropolis-Hastings algorithm, which simulates a transition of the Metropolis- Hastings transition kernel, works as follows: Let $x\in D$ be the current state.
 Choose a proposal state $y$ with respect to $Q(x,\cdot)$.
 Toss a coin, whose probability that ``head'' occurs is $\theta(x,y)$.
 If it is ``head'' then accept the proposal state, i.e. return $y$.
 Otherwise reject the proposal, i.e. return $x$.
-The Procedure \ref{Metro_step}$(x,Q,\rho)$ returns the state $y$.\\ \IncMargin{1em} \begin{procedure}[htb]
+Schematically, a single step of the Metropolis-Hastings algorithm is presented in the Procedure \ref{Metro_step}$(x,Q,\rho)$.\\ \IncMargin{1em} \begin{procedure}[htb]

 \SetKwFunction{rand}{rand} \SetKwInOut{Input}{input} \SetKwInOut{Output}{output} \BlankLine \Input{ current state $x$, proposal kernel $Q$, unnormalized density $\rho$. } \Output{ next state $y$. } \BlankLine \BlankLine Choose $y$ with respect to $Q(x,\cdot)$\; \BlankLine Compute